The following issues have been identified with VM-centric operations.

 To restore guest files and folders from a VM-centric backup, use one of the copies (primary or secondary) and perform a live browse from the disk/cloud library.
 Guest file restores from tape are not supported with VM-centric backups, because file details are not collected in VM-centric backups, and live browse operations are not supported from tape copies.
 As a workaround if no disk library is available, you can restore a full VM or a virtual machine disk from a tape copy.

 You cannot use the virtual machine archiving feature for VM-centric virtualization clients.

 You cannot use the Web Console to perform VM-centric operations.

-You cannot configure encryption settings at the VM-level.
-You can configure encryption settings using the storage policy.
+You cannot specify encryption settings at the VM-level.
+You can specify encryption settings using the storage policy.

 Copies and Storage

 To create a secondary copy, configure the storage policy copy to use the offline copy method, which creates the secondary copy as a separate operation after the backup completes.
 For a virtualization client that is configured for VM-centric operations, you cannot use the inline copy option, which creates a secondary copy as part of the backup operation.